Chapter 14: World War II and its aftermath

 The failure of these efforts eventually backfired in the early 1990s with the start of an anti-southern movement, the Northern League.
 In any event, both the northern attention on the south and the southern migration to the north, plus the later spread of radio and television, really created Italy in those years.
 At the end of the war, most Italians’ first language was their own dialect; 30 years later, it was Italian.
 A sense of genuine national identity was born out of the Fund for the South.
-For the first time Rome and northern Italians were really looking after the common people of the south, and whatever the other results, this intention hit the underbelly of people there.
+For the first time Rome and northern Italians were really looking after the common people of the south, and whatever the other results, this intention impressed the people there.

 On a personal note, in the 1960s my parents spoke a southern Italian dialect between themselves but forbid us children to use it and spoke to us in Italian.
 This gave me a sense of great pride in Italy, although Italian always felt like some kind of foreign language that actually deprived me of the uncouth, rough, wild, true root of my origins.

 14.7 The re-launch of Italy and the economic miracle in 1950s and 1960s